[Tutorial] Download and Install Older Versions of macOS(OS X)

 If you receive an error regarding the disk format, fix it with this tutorial: This Disk is Not Formatted as Mac OS Extended?
 Fixed!

 Perhaps, both the macOS that came with your Mac and the one you have backed up with Time Machine before updating are not the versions of macOS you want to install on your Mac.
-Then, you can restore MacBook to an older OS via a bootable macOS installer.
-Any compatible macOS is supported with this method.
+Then, you can restore your MacBook to an older OS via a bootable macOS installer.
+Any compatible macOS version is supported with this method.

 It needs a clean external drive with enough storage for the macOS installer and should be formatted as APFS for macOS 10.13 and later, or Mac OS Extended for macOS 10.12 and earlier.
 Then you need to download and install the old macOS onto the drive.